Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Boolean Expressions

 Spaces around boolean operators are obligatory.
-If a boolean expression is longer than the [maximum line length](#line-length), you should write each expression on separate lines, with the boolean operators at the end of each lines.
+If a boolean expression is longer than the [maximum line length](#line-length), you should write each expression on separate lines, with the boolean operators at the end of each line.

 **Example:**
 ```cpp